deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> Table 6 compares the performance of different models on T2I-Compbench and DPG-Bench datasets, showing model attributes, training time, training data size, and inference time.
+> Table 6 compares the performance of different models on T2I-Compbench and DPG-bench datasets, showing training time, training data size, and inference time.

 {{< table-caption >}}